unwind/python-lzjb/README.markdown

 lzjb
 ====
-This is a port of [Jeff Bonwick's](http://en.wikipedia.org/wiki/Jeff_Bonwick) [lzjb compression algorithm](http://en.wikipedia.org/wiki/LZJB) in pure Python.
+This is a port of [Jeff Bonwick's](http://en.wikipedia.org/wiki/Jeff_Bonwick) [lzjb compression algorithm](http://en.wikipedia.org/wiki/LZJB) to pure Python.
-The compression is used in the ZFS filesystem.
+This compression scheme is used in the ZFS filesystem.

 One of its main features is very small memory requirements for de-compression.
 This can make it a suitable choice when adding compression in memory-constrained environments, such as in embedded development.